sagartmg2/Poush/my-app/tasks.md

 - toggle completion status
 -  change counter in one root component from two other sub Components - Incremant.jsx and Decrement.jsx

+// feb 27
+- in todos.. if complted.. make it gren else make it red